vojale/CBE544-2018.github.io/ASE/Getting_Started/README.md

 ## Getting Started ##

-In the first exercise, we will be looking at MXenes and how to determine lattice constants, then we will be setting up adsorbates.
-For homework 5, you will all be doing the same system (Ti<sub>2</sub>C).
-For the final project, you will use the same structure but with different atoms (e.g., Mo<sub>2</sub>N instead of Ti<sub>2</sub>C).
+In the first exercise, we will be studying MXenes and how to determine their lattice constants, then we will be studying the interaction between the MXene and an adsorbate.
+For Homework 5, everyone will be studying the same system (Ti<sub>2</sub>C).
+For the Final Project, you will use the same structure but with different chemical composition (e.g., Mo<sub>2</sub>N instead of Ti<sub>2</sub>C).

 ## Contents ##